Exact inflationary solutions in exponential gravity: RESULTS AND CONCLUSION

 \section{RESULTS AND CONCLUSION}

-In this work, we proposed an inflationary model in which a massive scalar field is non-minimally coupled to $f(R)$ gravity.
-Even though it is common to study the $f(R)$ models in Einstein frame, we showed explicitly that in the Einstein frame, action contains non-canonical kinetic term.
-Thus, the advantage of the conformal transformation is negated.
-Thus, we performed the background and the first order perturbation analysis in the Jordan frame
+In this work, we proposed an inflationary model in which a self-interacting massless scalar field is non-minimally coupled to $f(R)$ gravity.
+Even though it is common to study the $f(R)$ models in the Einstein frame, we showed explicitly that in the Einstein frame, action contains the non-canonical kinetic term.
+In our case, we performed all the analysis including the first order perturbation analysis in the Jordan frame.
+As mentioned in the introduction there is great interest in exponential gravity with the possibility of connecting the early Universe inflationary phase with late Universe dark-energy phase~\cite{Elizalde:2010ts,Odintsov:2018qug}.
+The difference between these early works and ours is that the coupling constant in the exponential gravity is not a constant; it is dynamical.
+In reference \cite{Elizalde:2010ts}, the authors need to fix the value of the cosmological.
+In reference \cite{Odintsov:2018qug}, the authors require four additional parameters $(b, c, \gamma_0, \gamma_1)$ to determine the evolution from the early Universe to Inflation.
+In our model, there is no free parameter; the only unknown parameter is fixed with the start of inflation.
+The key advantage is that the coupling constant naturally leads to GR after inflation without any fine-tuning.

-We showed explicitly that the the model supports inflationary solution with an exit and the number of e-foldings depends on the deviation of initial values from de Sitter scenario.
+We explicitly showed that the model supports inflationary solution with exit for a range of values of $t_0$, which is determined by the parameter $\lambda$.
 We obtained first order scalar and tensor perturbation equations explicitly.
-We have used the new analytical method devised in Ref. \cite{Mathew} to reduce the higher order scalar perturbation equations to second order in 3-curvature perturbation.
-We analytically obtained the scalar power-spectrum in $n \ll 1$ limit and showed that the scalar power spectrum is scale invariant.
-We obtained the tensor power-spectrum for any $n$ and showed that the spectrum is blue tilted.
+We have used the new analytical method devised in Ref. \cite{Mathew:2017lvh} to reduce the higher order scalar perturbation equations to second order in 3-curvature perturbation in the short wavelength limit.
+We analytically calculated the scalar power-spectrum and obtained the range on the number of e-foldings which corresponds to the acceptable value of the scalar spectral index.
+We obtained the tensor power-spectrum and showed that the tensor power spectrum is red tilted.

-It is important to note that the inflationary models within general relativity lead to red-tilt~\cite{book:15486,book:75690}.
-Our analysis in Ref. \cite{Mathew} and here clearly show that the distinguishing feature between the modified gravity theories and general relativity is that the spectrum is blue-tilted.
-We plan to extend the analysis to higher order, specifically to evaluate the non-Gaussianity and find the distinguishing features between inflationary models in modified gravity and general relativity.
+We plan to numerically evolve scalar and tensor perturbations and evaluate the amplitude of scalar and tensor fluctuations and constrain the numerical values of the parameters.
+We also plan to extend the analysis to the higher order, specifically to evaluate the non-Gaussianity and find the distinguishing features between inflationary models in modified gravity and general relativity.